TRIBUTE TO LOVE AND LEGENDS

 In addition to workshops and classes, the center will be used for symposiums; lectures; film festivals/viewings; storytelling; poetry slams; practice space for other artists; and home for the development and eventual production of “Brother Dap” a Black History Musical.

-Sponsorships for the Black Music Concert will include a sumptuous buffet and live entertainment, featuring entertainment by Best of Intentions and Ezibu Muntu members at the Dominion Energy Center venue prior to the concert as well as a post-concert dessert reception.
+Sponsorships for the Music Concert will include a food and live entertainment, featuring entertainment by comedian Jammin’ Jay Lamont and vocalist Jerel Crockett and Ezibu Muntu members at the Dominion Energy Center venue with an exciting After-Party to the concert as well as a post-concert dessert reception.

 Master of Ceremonies Jay Lamont The ultimate entertainer Jammin Jay Lamont: His stage show is so unbelievable that he receives standing ovations night after night no matter where he performs.
 Jay’s secret recipe to his success is his ability to perform in front of any type of audience by adapting his show to fit their expectations.
 His show is one of a kind as he is a clean upscale entertainer that mixes a dash of comedy with a sprinkle of impressions and a hand full of music to create the ultimate experience.